 It’s no secret that debt collections are bad for your credit report.
 Any past due account, debt collections included, can have a negative effect on your credit score for as long as it's listed on your credit reprot.

 After a certain period of inactivity on an account, a debt becomes time-barred and debt collectors can no longer sue you for it.
-This period of time is known as the statute of limitations on debt and varies by state.
-If the statute of limitations has passed, it's illegal for a debt collector to sue you.
+This period of time is known as the statute of limitations and varies by state.
+If the statute of limitations has passed, it's illegal for a debt collector to sue you (but it's up to you to prove the statute of limitations has passed if they do sue you).
 Find out the statute of limitations in your state.
 That may impact your decision to pay an old debt.

 - You have no unpaid collections influencing your credit score.
 Paying off a collection account gives you points in the payment history portion of your credit score.